Ginger

 What are the health benefits of ginger?

-Can ginger help with nausea?
+Can ginger help with weight loss?

 How can I use ginger in cooking?